If you would like a PDF version of this blog delivered directly to your inbox, pop your details below.

 Foods marked as ‘diet’ or ‘light’ or ‘low fat’

-I have a free baby weaning guide if you want to learn more about the types of food to offer your baby, when to offer it, how much to serve and how to fit milk feeds in.
+I have a baby weaning guide for you to purchase* if you want to learn more about the types of food to offer your baby, when to offer it, how much to serve and how to fit milk feeds in. (*Currently out of stock)

-I hope you found this blog helpful, leave me a comment below to tell me what you think, and look out for next weeks blog where I will be going through baby-led weaning snack ideas.
+I hope you found this blog helpful, leave me a comment below to tell me what you think, and look out for my next blog on baby-led weaning snack ideas.